 Operating Procedure 401.3 states ADO's conduct and document unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
-Unannounced rounds should be made intermittently during the month.
+Unannounced rounds should be made intermittently during the month and can be scheduled as part of the 24 hour clock.